 While walking on the Colina de San Antonio, I all of a sudden bumped into a group of fifty people training parkour on the hills looking over Cali.
 Here’s a short chat I had with one of the kids (in Spanish).

-Where to practice parkour in Cali?
+Where to practice the art in Cali?

 The whole Calle 5 and its surroundings, or indoor gyms.